Finding the Cheapest Car Insurance Companies

 Minimum coverage and liability-only insurance are essentially the same thing — meeting your state's legal minimum requirements for auto insurance.
 This coverage pays for injuries and property damage you cause to others but provides no protection for your own vehicle.

-The national average for minimum coverage is approximately $64–$68/month ($773–$816/year) in 2026.
-State minimums vary widely — Wyoming averages just $265/year while New York can reach over $1,700/year for minimum coverage.
-Several states — including California, North Carolina, Utah, Virginia, and New Jersey — have recently raised their required limits.
+The national average for minimum coverage is approximately $60–$68/month in 2026.
+State minimums vary widely — some lower-cost states average under $30/month, while states like New York and New Jersey can reach $150–$180/month for minimum coverage.
+Several states — including California, North Carolina, Utah, and Virginia — have recently raised their required limits, which may affect your minimum premium.
 These minimums often fall short of covering serious accidents, potentially leaving you personally liable for damages exceeding your policy limits.

 Full Coverage Insurance